 Enoteca is an Italian word roughly meaning wine refectory.
 There are enoteca bars all over Italy – and a little one in Monton village, too.
 Enoteca is a grown-up wine and cocktail bar serving carafes of prosecco and a variety of Italian wines imported directly from its vineyard.

-Playfoots is a café business that transforms into a wine bar in the evenings, adding to the local night-time scene.
+Playfoots is a café business that serves one of the best full English breakfasts in Greater Manchester, and transforms into a wine bar in the evenings, adding to the local night-time scene.
 It’s open until 11pm offering fine wine, craft style beers, ales and a wide range of spirits.

 La Turka is a Turkish bistro which opened in 2015, around the same time as many other popular bars and restaurants, which has attracted custom from local Corrie and Hollyoaks celebs.
 Try the La Turka meatballs or, if it’s a pit stop on a tour of local drinking establishments, try the home made doner kebab.
 If you dine on a weekend you might be treated to some belly dancer entertainment.